Eric Zadan

 Eric Zadan (Many dates Leading Quartets, Quintets and Big Bands) – Gilly’s, 1979 thru 2017

-Eric Zadan Trio or Quartet, often with a Vocalist – Countless events, public & private, from 1980 to the present
+Eric Zadan Trio/Quartet, often with Vocalist – Countless events, public & private, 1980 to present

 Extended Runs – Trio with a Vocalist: